ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

   </tr>
 </table>

 1. Describe in one sentence, what is a validation curve.
 2. Which hyperparameter is being used in the curve?
 3. Which well-known metrics being used in the curve?
-Whichothermetricis commonly used?
+Which other metricis commonly used?
 4. Which positive phenomena happens when we train a NN longer?
 5. Which negative phenomena happens when we train a NN longer than we should?
 6. How this negative phenomena is reflected in 8.48?

 <details><summary><b>Answer</b></summary>